s-a/iron-node/docs/FEATURES.md

 ironNode works independent of local node installation because it has its own.
 No too fast scripts to attach the debugger problems.
 No ```--debug-brk``` or other preperation necessary to start a debug session.
-No UI in a weird states.
+No UI in a weird states behavior.
-NO UI doesn't load or doesn't work and refresh didn't help
+NO UI doesn't load or doesn't work and refresh didn't help behavior
-No Node Inspector takes a long time to start up.
+No debugger takes a long time to start up behavior.

 ### :no_entry: Limitations
 Native modules need a recompilation against the current electron version.
 Please read ["How to use native modules?"](/docs/NATIVE-MODULES.md).